Paul E. Patton: Tina Conner sex scandal

 Patton had risen to national prominence, successively chairing the Southern Governors Association, the Democratic Governors Association, and the National Governors Association (NGA).
-He was serving as NGA chair at the time the Tina Conner scandal broke, and planned to resign his chairmanship in November 2002.
+He was serving as NGA chair, at the time the Tina Conner scandal broke, and he planned to resign his chairmanship in November 2002.
 Nevertheless, the other governors rallied around him, convincing him to remain in the position.
-Together with his Republican vice-chair, Idaho's Dirk Kempthorne, Patton led the NGA effectively, securing federal funding to shore up state budgets and keeping the caucus from a partisan split in a vote over Medicaid.
+Together, with his Republican vice-chair, Idaho's Dirk Kempthorne, Patton led the NGA effectively, securing federal funding to shore up state budgets and keeping the caucus from a partisan split in a vote over Medicaid.

-Conner filed suit against Patton in September 2002.
+Conner filed suit against Patton, in September 2002.
 By late 2003, all but one of her charges against Patton had been dismissed; the remaining charge alleged "outrageous" conduct.
 In March 2003, the state's Executive Branch Ethics Commission investigated Conner's claims and accused Patton of four ethics violations, charging that he "used or attempted to use his official position" to provide favors for Conner.
-The favors included contacting the state transportation secretary with regard to Conner's disadvantaged business application, recommending a promotion for an officer who allegedly helped Conner avoid paying a traffic ticket, appointing Conner to the board of directors for the Kentucky Lottery, and appointing Conner's then-husband to the Agricultural Development Board.
+The favors included contacting the state transportation secretary, with regard to Conner's disadvantaged business application, recommending a promotion for an officer who allegedly helped Conner avoid paying a traffic ticket, appointing Conner to the board of directors for the Kentucky Lottery, and appointing Conner's then-husband to the Agricultural Development Board.
 Patton claimed that the favors he requested for Conner were the same kind of favors that he had requested for dozens of influential constituents.
-He also claimed he had not profited financially from any of the requested favors.
+He also claimed he had not profited, financially, from any of the requested favors.
 He maintained that his attitude toward constituent services was "If you can do so legally and ethically, help them."

 Tina Conner's final claim against Patton – for "outrage" – was dismissed by a judge in May 2006.
-In October 2006, Conner filed a second lawsuit against Patton alleging misconduct by a public official and government oppression; a Franklin County judge dismissed the suit, claiming it was an attempt by Conner to re-litigate the claims from her first suit.
+In October 2006, Conner filed a second lawsuit against Patton, alleging misconduct by a public official and government oppression; a Franklin County judge dismissed the suit, claiming it was an attempt, by Conner, to re-litigate the claims from her first suit.

 Loss of legislative influence

-Because of the deteriorating national economic situation, Kentucky faced a severe budget shortfall in 2003.
+Because of the deteriorating national economic situation, Kentucky faced a severe budget shortfall, in 2003.
 Patton proposed an overhaul of the state tax system, whereby tax revenue would keep pace with the state's eventual economic recovery.
-However, such reform would necessarily have meant tax increases, and with the 2003 gubernatorial election looming, legislators from both parties stuck strictly to a pledge not to raise taxes.
+However, such reform would necessarily have meant tax increases, and with the 2003 gubernatorial election looming, legislators from both parties strictly stuck to a pledge not to raise taxes.
 Consequently, in the 2003 legislative session, members of the General Assembly crafted a budget that completely disregarded any input from Patton.
-The budget included repealing the campaign finance reform bill passed a decade earlier.
+The budget included repealing the campaign finance reform bill, passed a decade earlier.
 Patton conceded "I have lost any ability to influence the legislature."